 To confirm you've attached these "wings" correctly and securely, after screwing them in on each side of the cooler, try to wiggle them up and down as pictured below - you do NOT want it to be able to wiggle around.
 If they do wiggle from your touch, unscrew the small screw and re-attach the wing so that it's properly in place.
 You want these wings to be secure and not be able to move around.

 Now before mounting the cooler, you need to add some thermal paste (also called thermal compound) to the top of your CPU.
-Unlike some other coolers such as stock AMD coolers, the Cooler Master Hyper 212 RGB Black Edition, and any other variants of the Hyper 212, does NOT come with thermal paste already pre-applied.
+Unlike installing stock Intel or AMD coolers, the Cooler Master Hyper 212 RGB Black Edition, and any other variants of the Hyper 212, does NOT come with thermal paste already pre-applied.
 Therefore, you must apply the paste yourself.
 Fear not, Padawan, this is simple.

 Go and grab the paste that should have come included with the Hyper 212, and first remove the small lid.
 Then, while holding the tub of paste with two fingers, gently press down on the rear end of the tub to squeeze out the paste onto the middle of the CPU (NOT onto the cooler).
 You want to squeeze slowly until you have a small blob roughly the size of a green pea (or a fraction larger).

-Just keep in mind this wonderful masterstroke that is the "blob in the middle method" (I was a rapper in a past life) is just one way of applying thermal paste.
-There's other strategies, such as applying diagonal lines in an 'X' pattern for instance, but it's been proven time and time again there's little to no difference between different methods (assuming all things being equal).
+Just keep in mind this wonderful masterstroke that is the "blob in the middle method" is just one way of applying thermal paste.
+There's other strategies, such as applying diagonal lines in an 'X' pattern for instance, but as I said it's been proven time and time again there's little to no difference between different methods (assuming all things being equal).
 The pea/blob method is the simplest, and quickest, and what I recommend to anyone.
 Never had an issue with it and I've used it on many, many builds.

 The moment of truth is here.
 Physically mounting the cooler isn't hard, but it can be a little annoying as it may take a bit of slight wiggling around of the cooler in order to align and secure it properly.
 I recommend reading through this entire step first to get an idea of what it is you're going to be doing, and then come back to actually perform the steps.